-Although leadership can be mean a whole arena of things like power, knowledge, the ability to be proactive, intuitive, the power to influence decisions, it’s often seen that many a time even though certain test leaders possess almost all these qualities inherently, they’re still probably way off the target at managing their test teams effectively because of the manner in which they attempt to bring out these qualities.
+Although leadership can mean a whole arena of things like power, knowledge, the ability to be proactive, intuitive, the power to influence decisions, etc., it’s often seen that many a time even though certain test leaders possess almost all these qualities inherently, they’re still probably way off the target at managing their test teams effectively because of the manner in which they attempt to bring out these qualities.

 I think that it’s extremely important to realize that with a testing team using a management approach which is theoretically perfect and proven, may not always work well.

-3 Important things to consider in order to manage test teams effectively:
+3 Important things to consider in order to manage test teams effectively

 #1.
-Understand the testers:
+Understand the testers

 #2.
-Testers’ work environment:
+Testers’ work environment

 #3.
-Test team’s role:
+Test team’s role

-This is more so an aftermath of the two points stated above.
 After a lot of years in the testing domain, I have come to realize that no amount of testing is “complete” testing and uncovering “all” defects is a fictional phenomenon.
 So many times regardless of the large test effort, defects are found in the customer or production environment and termed as an “escape” from the test teams.
 The test team often takes the hit for such escapes and is asked to quantitatively describe their testing coverage to decipher if this field issue could have been caught during the test cycle.

-Sometimes this causes a big letdown to testers regarding how their roles are portrayed to others in terms of their skills and hence the vision of that to themselves in the broader picture.
+Sometimes this causes a big letdown to the testers regarding how their roles are portrayed to others in terms of their skills and hence the vision of that to themselves in the broader picture.

 Understanding all these realities within test teams would help in level-setting the kind of management approach to follow, which means there would be a good chance of stepping away from standard and theoretical management techniques.